itfische/pstar/docs/pstar_plist___call__.md

 >    **`psplit`**: Integer (default `0`).
 If greater than `0`, calls to elements of
 >            `self` are applied in parallel.
 If `psplit` is `1`, the number of
->            parallel executions is equal to the length of `self`.
+>            parallel executions is equal to the length of `self` or the number
->            Otherwise, `psplit` is the number of parallel executions.
+>            of CPU cores - 2, whichever is smaller.
+Otherwise, `psplit` is the
+>            number of parallel executions.

 >    **`call_pepth`**: *Private -- do not pass.* Internal state variable for tracking
 >                how deep the call stack is in [`plist`](./pstar_plist.md) code, for use with